MOUMITA-PAUL711/Kickstarter-Crowd-funding-Analysis/README.md

 ## **4. Dashboard Development:**
 - Built dynamic KPI cards for metrics such as total raised amount, success rate, project counts.
 - Created interactive charts & Dashboard.
+- Implemented parameter based on filter for Year,Quarter & Month for dynamic exploration.

+## **5. Insight Generation:**
+- Analyzed dashboards to draw meaningful conclusions on what makes a campaign successful.
+- Observed seasonality, categories & goal amount ranges that impact sucess.

+# **Documentation** 📄
+- The dashboard layout was designed to present insights in a clean, intuitive & user friendly format.
+- Included mockup files to showcase the initial design concepts & support decision making throughout the dashboard development process.
+- All visulizations and filters are labeled clearly to ensure interpretability for stakeholders.

+# **Insights Findings**
+From the Dashboard, we were able to find the following answers:

+# **Success Factors** 🎯

+## **Goal Amount:**

+i.
+Projects with goals under 42% have the highest success rates. ii.
+Among backers who contributed between 84% of the funding went to projects in the "Residencies" category, indicating strong support for that category within this funding range.

+## **Category:**

+i.Almost 74% categories have the highest success rates, closely followed by 70% indicating strong support for that category within this funding range.

+## **Time-based Trends:**

+- Success rates peak in Q2, particulaly in April.
+- On average, successful projects run 31 days from launch to deadline.

+# **Funding Patterns:**💵

+- ### **Top-Earning categories:**
+Product Design & tabletop games lead in total funds raised.

+- ### **Average Pledged Amounts:**
+Successfully funded projects tend to exceed their goals by 20-30%.

+# **Seasonal Trends**📑

+- More projects are launched in the year's first half, but not all perform equally.
+- late Q4 campaigns show lower engagement & funding.

+# **Repository Structure**

+"bash
+Kickstater_Crowdfunding_Analysis/
+Dashboard/